Wild Brauer classes via prismatic cohomology: Abelian varieties and Kummer varieties

-\begin{proof}[Proof of Theorem \ref{thm : abelian and kumm varieties}] We start with the part of the statement on abelian varieties.
+\begin{proof}[Proof of Theorem \ref{thm : abelian and kumm varieties}] We begin with the statement for the abelian variety $X$.
 By Theorems \ref{thm : Brauerandhenselisation} and \ref{thm : prismaticinterpretationkernel}, it is enough to show that Since $e>0$, there is a surjection $\mathcal X[p]\rightarrow \mathbb Z/p$ with finite locally free kernel.
-Since $\mathcal X[p]$ is self-dual, there is a short exact sequence of finite locally free group schemes
+Since $\mathcal X$ has a polarisation of degree prime to p, $\mathcal X[p]$ is self-dual and therefore there is a short exact sequence of finite locally free group schemes

 such that $\rank(J^{\et})=e$.
 By Theorem \ref{thm : prismaticDieudonne}, this induces a short exact sequence